 Candidates must reserve their place.
 This economic pre-enrollment guarantees the candidate's place at the University.
 These annual enrollment fees will not be returned except for students who are conditionally admitted, or do not fulfill the legal requirements for admission, or with a justifiable medical situation.

 Pre-enrolled candidates who wish to formalize their academic enrollment at the University must follow these steps:

-Nebrija University's commitment to academic rigor, training in leading companies and institutions, innovation in multidisciplinary programs and international projection, places the University in the top positions of the most important rankings.
+The commitment of Nebrija University to the academic requirement, training in leading companies and institutions, innovation in multidisciplinary programs and international projection, places the University in the top positions of the most important rankings.

-The QS Stars International Ranking grants Nebrija University the highest score in quality and satisfaction of students regarding teaching, employability of graduates and the internationalization of the institution.
+The International Ranking QS Stars awards Nebrija University the maximum score in the quality and satisfaction of students in teaching, employability of the graduates and the internationalization of the institution.

-The national rankings also recognize Nebrija University as the second Spanish university in teaching, highlighting its performance in research, knowledge transfer and internationalization.
+The national rankings also recognize Nebrija University as the first Spanish university in teaching and second in employability, highlighting its performance in research, knowledge transfer and internationalization.

-At Nebrija University we are starting the new year with the same enthusiasm and energy as we always do.
-We are prepared to offer the student an educational experience with the highest academic rigorousness, which is characteristic of our institution.
+At Nebrija University we started another course with the same enthusiasm and energy as always.
+We are prepared to be able to offer the student a training experience with the highest academic demands, typical of the institution.
 Welcome to the Nebrija family!